 Summary : Explore the mythical White Continent.
-Seeing not only the Antarctic Peninsula but also South Georgia, a sub-Antarctic region formed by an underwater mountain chain that extends from the Andes to the Antarctic Peninsula.
-All the wildlife of the Far South can be found there.
-You will go ashore at the splendid sites of Gold Harbor or Fortuna Bay, walking amongst the penguins, and will be able to approach the elephant seals basking in the weak southern sun.
+Discover not only the Antarctic Peninsula but also South Georgia, and the Falkland Islands.
+You will go ashore at splendid sites like Gold Harbor and Fortuna Bay in South Georgia, walk among the penguins, and approach elephant seals basking in the weak southern sun.
 But the highlight will come at Salisbury Plain which is home to more than 250,000 king penguins with their orange-yellow crowns.
-The ancient whaling station of Deception Island will reveal its amazing colony of chinstrap penguins.
+The ancient whaling station of Deception Island will reveal its delightful colony of chinstrap penguins.
 Sail the famous Drake Passage and carve through waters often populated by killer whales, humpback whales and other cetaceans – an amazing sight.

 As you sail to the Falkland Islands, your lecture series will begin, educating you about the wildlife, environment and history of the Falklands, South Georgia and the Antarctic Peninsula.
 Sea birds may accompany your ship and provide excellent wildlife viewing opportunities.

 Conquered, abandoned, recaptured and coveted, the Falkland Islands (Las Malvinas) had a romantic history until the war of 1982.
 This remote archipelago, near the tip of the South American continent is home to beauty that is unique in the world.
 The relief of these islands was carved over the centuries by the harsh and very windy climate.
 Yet, the Falkland Islands are home to a fantastic range of wildlife, the last sanctuary of the elegant albatross soaring graciously against the blue sky, with colonies of elephant seals basking at the foot of rocky cliffs.